mukhortov/HESH-WordPress-Plugin/readme.txt

 2. Activate the plugin on the 'Plugins' page

 == Changelog ==

+= 1.6.9 =
+* Fixed issues with switching editor modes in WP 4.3

+= 1.6.7 =
+* Added paragraph tag button, it's visible only when the visual editor is disabled
+* Added minimum editor window height for the full-height mode

+= 1.6.6 =
+* Added minimum editor window height for the full-height mode

+= 1.6.5 =
+* Fixes for full-height mode
+* Fixed the issue with a hidden first line on smaller screens

+= 1.6.4 =
+* Fixed the issue with a hidden first line on smaller screens

+= 1.6.3 =
+* Fixed editor window height and resize handler
+* "headers already sent" issue

+= 1.6.2 =
+* Compatibility with WP 4.0
+* Fixed fullscreen mode

+= 1.6.0 =
+* You can change font size in the editor
+* Fixed issue with restoring cursor position
+* Updated CodeMirror library
+* Some minor improvements

+= 1.5.0 =
+* Updated CodeMirror library
+* Some minor improvements

 = 1.4.8 =
 * Add Link button now works with page selector window